victronenergy/meta-victronenergy/README.md

 to keep some structure in the recipes.
 This retires [1].

 NOTE: this is a flat repro, it should be possible to build for danny..yethro, and Debian jessie / wheezy with the help of [2].
-Only the danny is actually tested / officially released at the moment!
+Only danny is actually tested / officially released at the moment!

 meta-alternatives
 -----------------